JanssenProject/jans/docs/admin/developer/agama/lifecycle.md

 # Development lifecycle

 In this page an overview of the flow development process is presented.
-In short the following are the steps required to run a flow:
+In short, the following are the steps required to build a flow:

 - Design and code the flow
 - Add the flow to the server